 Editorial Services and Rates

 Copy editing improves the meat of your story and includes line-by-line editing for consistency, word choice and use, tense, punctuation, grammar, and clarity.
-Rates range from 18 – 22 cents per word, depending on quality of the manuscript.
+Rates range from 15-16 cents USD per word, depending on quality of the manuscript.

 Proofreading happens at the end of your editorial review and catches typos and other problems not caught during copy editing.
-Rates are 10 cents a word.
+Rates are 1-2 cents USD a word.
 Mary prefers that proofreading and copy editing are done by separate editors.
 The more eyes, the better!

 Other Types of Editing